 How can we make mountain areas more attractive for young people?

-We, Euromontana, work, then, to create a brighter future for young people in the mountains.
+We, at Euromontana, are working to create a brighter future for young people who want to live in mountain areas and to make our mountains attractive for young.

 Policy – representation